-Hydrangea arrangements consistently make the list of Flower magazine’s most popular floral features.
+Hydrangea arrangements consistently make the list of FLOWER magazine’s most popular floral features.
 Their lush, blues, violets, pinks, whites, and even greens never fail to please the senses.
 Since each flowerhead is practically a bouquet, they stand alone in a vessel beautifully, and fill arrangements out quickly.
-We’ve gathered dozens of our all-time favorite hydrangeas from the pages of Flower.
+We’ve gathered dozens of our all-time favorite hydrangeas from the pages of FLOWER.

-See the Slideshow
+See the Arrangements

 At Avant Garden, the Todd Fiscus–owned flower boutique in Dallas, blooms like these bi-color "Peppermint" hydrangeas can be purchased by the stem or in arrangements that vary from simple to extravagant.
-Photography by Claire McCormack
+Photo by Claire McCormack

 Learn how to make this arrangement with step-by-step instructions from Ludwig.

 A weathered watering can holds a bunch of pale blue hydrangeas and reminds us just how much these blossoms love a drink.
 Photo by Liesa Cole

 Three floral designers share their tips for making thirsty hydrangea blossoms last in "Keeping Hydrangea Flowers Hydrated."

 Sunny-colored rosinweed appear to sprout from a cushion of white hydrangeas in this arrangement from Chris Condon and Bonnie Garrison of Pollen in Atlanta.
 FLOWER LIST: ‘Hortmabrid’ hydrangeas, cup-plant rosinweed, coralberries, and arrow grass.
 Photo by Sarah Dorio

 See more of "A Day in the Hamptons with Michael Grim."

 See more of Heather's blue and white decor.